Skip to main content

 The Minnesota complaint detailed Mosaic's specific exposure: from 2019 to 2023, the company made at least $85.5 million in loans to 2,147 Minnesota consumers.
 The average upfront "dealer fee"—the charge that borrowers alleged was hidden—averaged 17.6% of each consumer's loan amount, or approximately $5,843 per borrower.
 Total upfront fees charged to Minnesota consumers exceeded $12.6 million over the period.
 Mosaic characterized the complaint as a mischaracterization of dealer fees, and the case was consolidated with similar lawsuits in federal court.

 The consumer complaint history extended beyond the Minnesota litigation.
-According to Consumer Financial Protection Bureau data, nearly 160 complaints had been filed against Solar Mosaic since 2019, with 185 total entries in the CFPB database.
+Consumer Financial Protection Bureau data show nearly 160 complaints filed against Solar Mosaic since 2019.
+The distress was not confined to Mosaic: Sunlight Financial, one of the lenders named in the Minnesota suit, had filed its own chapter 11 in 2023.

 Petition and first day relief.
 On June 6, 2025, Mosaic Sustainable Finance Corporation and four affiliated debtors filed voluntary chapter 11 petitions in the Southern District of Texas.
 The cases were jointly administered under Case No. 25-90156 before the Hon.
 Christopher M. Lopez.